Shop::Wildberries::ProductsList - Wildberries product list scraper

 Query substitutions

-When using keywords as queries, you can use built-in macros to multiply queries, for example, if you need to get more results than a normal search can provide.
+When using keywords as queries, you can use built-in macros for query multiplication, for example, if you need to get more results than the standard search results provide.

-For example, for the above keywords, we will specify the iteration of characters from a to zzzz, in the query format.
-This method allows maximum rotation of search results and retrieval of many new unique results:
+For example, for the keywords listed above, in the query format, we will specify an iteration of characters from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each initial search query, which will give a total of 4 x 475254 = 1901016 search queries.
-The number is impressive, but it is not a problem at all for A-Parser.
-At a rate of 2000 requests per minute, this task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each initial search query, which will total 4 x 475254 = 1901016 search queries—an impressive figure, but not a problem at all for A-Parser.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in any form, as well as in structured formats such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in an arbitrary form, as well as in structured formats like CSV or JSON.

 Result format: